 - Identify the root cause of technical and non-technical findings.

-- Publish an Assessment Report that documents findings and identifies potential countermeasures.
+- Publish an assessment report that documents findings and identifies potential countermeasures.

 - Track findings that are repeated across multiple assessments and communicate these findings.